 Depending on your business you may want to make your ScreenSteps knowledge base public or private.
-This article will explain options you have for protecting your content in your ScreenSteps site.
+This article will explain the options you have for protecting your content on your ScreenSteps site.

 Public sites are accessible to anyone on the internet.
 Making your product documentation public can make it easier for your customers to find it since your ScreenSteps pages will show up in Google search results.

 To make a site public all you need to do is uncheck the "Protected" checkbox on the Settings page.

 Private sites are accessible to only those individuals who have been authorized.
 Making your site private protects your content and requires a username and password to authenticate and view your site.